Last updated: 1 March 2018

 - vi. any additional Personal Information you provide to OFX online, by telephone, by email or otherwise to OFX representatives, or via your agents; and

-- vii. where you are a client of OFX, the contents of telephone conversations between you and OFX representatives.
+- vii. where you are a customer of OFX, the contents of telephone conversations between you and OFX representatives.

 2.2 OFX is required to collect certain Personal Information under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth), rules and other subordinate instruments (AML/CTF Laws).
-For all corporate clients (including without limitation, registered domestic and foreign companies, registered associations, registered co-operatives, trusts, partnerships, government bodies or other statutory bodies (Corporate Clients), OFX is required under the AML/CTF Laws to collect Personal Information of individuals (being a natural person or persons) who ultimately own or control (whether directly or indirectly) the Corporate Client (Beneficial Owners).
-OFX is required to collect Personal Information of Beneficial Owners to assist OFX to verify information about the beneficial ownership and control of OFX’s Corporate Clients.
+For all corporate customers (including without limitation, registered domestic and foreign companies, registered associations, registered co-operatives, trusts, partnerships, government bodies or other statutory bodies (Corporate Customers), OFX is required under the AML/CTF Laws to collect Personal Information of individuals (being a natural person or persons) who ultimately own or control (whether directly or indirectly) the Corporate Customer (Beneficial Owners).
+OFX is required to collect Personal Information of Beneficial Owners to assist OFX to verify information about the beneficial ownership and control of OFX’s Corporate Customers.